 Protect the hull with frequent applications of 303 Protectant, which slows UV damage and keeps the hull clean.
 303 allows scum, road grime and dead bugs to be wiped off easily.
 Follow instructions on the packaging, and apply whenever water no longer beads on the hull.
 Do not wax your canoe – wax increases friction.

-If the resin or gel coat has been abraded away and you can touch the cloth (aramid, carbon fiber or fiberglass) you need to reseal the cloth.
-Repeated wetting and drying of woven materials weakens the fibers.
+If the resin or gel coat has been abraded away and you can touch substantial cloth (aramid, carbon fiber or innegra) you should reseal the cloth.
 Use either gel coat or resin to reseal.
 You may use gel coat on a non-gel coated canoe.

 Annual Inspection: We recommend you conduct a complete inspection of your Northstar canoe once yearly.
 Inspect gunwales, yoke, thwarts, seats, drops and decks for loose hardware.
 Use a Philips screwdriver and 3/8” wrench to tighten hardware (hint, turn the wrench and keep the screwdriver stationary and you’ll be less likely to strip the bolt head).